-- i.
-Oversee the development and annual review of a policy and plan for risk management to recommend for approval to the board. - ii.
-Oversee the arrangements for governing and managing risk encompassing both: - a. the opportunities and associated risks to be considered when developing strategy; and - b. the potential positive and negative effects of the same risks on the achievement of the company's objectives. - iii.
-Monitor implementation of the policy and plan for risk management taking place by means of risk management systems and processes. - iv.
-Oversee the management of financial and other risks that affect the integrity of external reports issued by the company. - v.
-Make recommendations to the board concerning risks taken outside of risk tolerance levels, the levels of tolerance and appetite and monitoring that risks are managed within the levels of tolerance and appetite as approved by the board. - vi.
-Ensure that the risk management plan is widely disseminated throughout the company and integrated in the day-to-day activities and culture of the Company. - vii.
-Ensure that risk management assessments are performed on a continuous basis including the following: - a. assessment of risks and opportunities emanating from the triple context in which the company operates and the capitals that it uses and affects; - b. assessment of the potential upside, or opportunity, presented by risks with potentially negative effects on achieving company objectives; - c. assessment of the company's dependence on resources and relationships as represented by the various forms of capital; - d. establishment and implementation of business continuity arrangements that allow the company to operate under conditions of volatility, and to withstand and recover from acute shocks;
+- Oversee the development and annual review of a policy and plan for risk management to recommend for approval to the board. - Oversee the arrangements for governing and managing risk encompassing both: - o the opportunities and associated risks to be considered when developing strategy; and - o the potential positive and negative effects of the same risks on the achievement of the company's objectives. - Monitor implementation of the policy and plan for risk management taking place by means of risk management systems and processes. - Oversee the management of financial and other risks that affect the integrity of external reports issued by the company. - Make recommendations to the board concerning risks taken outside of risk tolerance levels, the levels of tolerance and appetite and monitoring that risks are managed within the levels of tolerance and appetite as approved by the board. - Ensure that the risk management plan is widely disseminated throughout the company and integrated in the day-to-day activities and culture of the Company. - Ensure that risk management assessments are performed on a continuous basis including the following: - o assessment of risks and opportunities emanating from the triple context in which the company operates and the capitals that it uses and affects; - o assessment of the potential upside, or opportunity, presented by risks with potentially negative effects on achieving company objectives; - o assessment of the company's dependence on resources and relationships as represented by the various forms of capital; - o establishment and implementation of business continuity arrangements that allow the company to operate under conditions of volatility, and to withstand and recover from acute shocks; - Ensure that frameworks and methodologies are implemented to increase the possibility of anticipating unpredictable risks. - Ensure that management considers and implements appropriate risk responses. - Ensure that continuous risk monitoring by management takes place. - Express the Committee's formal opinion to the board on the effectiveness of the system and process of risk management and receive periodic independent assurance. - Review reporting concerning risk management that is to be included in the integrated report for it being timely, comprehensive and relevant without compromising sensitive information. - Focus on financial risks specifically - financial reporting risks; - o internal financial controls;

-- viii.
-Ensure that frameworks and methodologies are implemented to increase the possibility of anticipating unpredictable risks. - ix.
-Ensure that management considers and implements appropriate risk responses. - x.
-Ensure that continuous risk monitoring by management takes place. - xi.
-Express the Committee's formal opinion to the board on the effectiveness of the system and process of risk management and receive periodic independent assurance. - xii.
-Review reporting concerning risk management that is to be included in the integrated report for it being timely, comprehensive and relevant without compromising sensitive information. - xiii.
-Focus on financial risks specifically - i. financial reporting risks; - ii internal financial controls; - iii fraud risks as it relates to financial reporting; and - iv IT risks as it relates to financial reporting.
+- o fraud risks as it relates to financial reporting; and - o IT risks as it relates to financial reporting.